Florida Southern students received an email from Dr. Anne B. Kerr on Apr. 1, regarding the status of student accounts and housing.

 Kerr also included items that would need to be considered when it comes to refunds, including variable room and meal plan rates, different student departure dates, financial assistance plans, outstanding balance a student owes the College and implications of the Coronavirus Aid, Relief and Economic Security (CARES) Act.

 Some students, especially those who have lost employment through the school since it closed campus, look forward to refund checks to be sent out.
+To sort this out, you can get in touch with attorneys helping with employer relations cases

 Junior Alexis Gettemy is an FSC student worker who has been affected by the school’s shutdown and is waiting for her refund.
 Gettemy works as a Student Development Photographer for events that happen on campus.